sinrolzhang511/Data_visualization/README.md

 ## 📂 Data Management

 ### 🔗 Data Source
-The dataset is compiled from multiple global databases, including:
-- World Bank Open Data
+The dataset is compiled from World Bank Open Data
-- Global Carbon Atlas
-- OECD Industrial Database
-- United Nations Industrial Development Organization (UNIDO)

 The data has been cleaned and structured into a CSV file (`df_filtered.csv`) stored in the `/data/processed/` directory.